brianmichel/BadFruit/README.md

 	 cast = movies[0].fullCast
 	 reviews = movies[0].reviews

-This should get you started, I should also mention that the Lists part of the API has not yet been implemented in this gem.
-I'll take a look at it soon though.
+This should get you started, I should also mention that there are probably more tweaks needed to the list part of the api, but it should work for most people.
+Feel free to contact me or open an issue if need be.

 Version
 --------